bbauska/meta-react-basics/README.md

 </details>

-In the above example, style={{}} is not a special syntax, but a regular {} object inside the style={ } JSX curly braces.
-You can use the style attribute when your styles depend on JavaScript variables.
+<p>In the above example, style={{}} is not a special syntax, but a regular
+{} object inside the style={ } JSX curly braces.
+You can use the style attribute when your styles depend on JavaScript variables.</p>

 <h3>Conditional rendering</h3>

-In React, there is no special syntax for writing conditions.
+<p>In React, there is no special syntax for writing conditions.
 Instead, you'll use the same techniques as you use when writing regular JavaScript code.
-For example, you can use an <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else">if</a> statement to conditionally include JSX:
+For example, you can use an <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else">if</a> statement to conditionally include JSX:</p>

 <details open>
   <summary>React code:</summary>